arda-guler/orbitSim3D/docs/time_accel_dilemma.md

 ## What is the trade-off?
 Increasing delta_t reduces accuracy of the simulation.
 High delta_t values risk the simulation diverging from real-world physics.

 Decreasing cycle_time usually increases the work load on your machine.
 If your machine can calculate each frame at, say, 0.02 seconds, your cycle_time should be just above 0.02 seconds ideally.
 This ensures the simulation is calculated at the fastest "safe" rate.
-You could lower cycle_time to 0.01 seconds -lower than what your machine can achieve- but you'll get a warning message stating
+You could lower cycle_time to 0.01 seconds -lower than what your machine can achieve- but (if warn_cycle_time is enabled) you'll get a warning message stating

 > Cycle time too low!
 Machine can't update physics at the given cycle time!
 > Consider increasing cycle_time to get more consistent calculation rate.